List of Major League Baseball mascots: Bonnie Brewer

+The Buccaneer

+The Buccaneer was a secondary mascot used by the Pittsburgh Pirates baseball club during their 1995 season.
+While the team's primary mascot, the Pirate Parrot, wore an elaborate costume with a prosthetic head and molded frame, the Buccaneer was simply a man in pirate's garb who led the crowd in organized cheers.
+After an audition involving 30 prospective mascots, 23-year-old Tim Beggy was chosen to portray the Buccaneer.

+Beggy was arrested along with a woman in July 1995, while skinny dipping after hours in a closed public swimming pool.
+Beggy and the woman both reached a plea agreement, under which they each paid a $100 fine and court costs in exchange for more serious charges of "open lewdness" being dropped.
+Beggy's arrest attracted national attention, including jokes on The Tonight Show, and the Pirates subsequently discontinued the use of the character in the wake of the negative publicity.

 Charlie-O

 Charlie-O the Mule was the mascot used by the Kansas City Athletics and Oakland A's from 1963 to 1976.
 The mule was named after their colorful owner at that time, Charles O. Finley.

 When the A's moved to Missouri, where the official state animal is the mule, Warren Hearnes gave a mule to Finley for his barnyard menagerie at Municipal Stadium which also include sheep and goats that scampered up the hill behind right field.
 The Municipal Stadium menagerie also included Warpaint, the horse mascot of the Kansas City Chiefs.
 As questions swirled about whether Finley would be loyal to Missouri, he embraced the mule and removed the elephant from the A's logo and changed the A's colors from blue, red and white to green, gold, and white.

 Finley took the sorrel 5 ft mule around the country, walking him into cocktail parties and hotel lobbies, and on one occasion even into the press room after a large feeding to annoy reporters.